This 26-unit assisted living residence built in 2007 sits on a large lot with gardens, gazebos and parking lot.

 Heritage Place is in a quiet area off any major roadways.

-Heritage Place has two mini-suites for use by visitors and they need to book the suites ahead of time.
-The only restriction on visitors is if a tenant does not want that person visiting.
+All Provincial Health Orders will be adhered to regarding visitation.
+The only other restriction on visitors is if a resident does not want that person visiting.
 Visitors are asked to respect other tenants in the building and keep noise levels reasonable.